Introduction

 Is there any evidence that the New Testament authors knew they were writing Scripture?

 First, the idea of a canon was not something new.
 The Jewish religion was based on a canon; see chapter 106.
-Jesus and the apostles quote from this all the time.
-Consider all the references in the Bible to “the law and the prophets,” the “Scripture” or the “Scriptures.”
-Second, the apostles were directly appointed by Jesus as His successors in the work of the kingdom of God.
-Consider these two passages:
+Daniel refers to it as “the books.”
+(Daniel 9:2) Jesus and the apostles frequently quoted from these Scriptures as is clear from all their references to “the law and the prophets,” the “Scripture” or the “Scriptures.”
+Warfield writes (p204):

 If your brother sins, go and show him his fault in private; if he listens to you, you have won your brother.
 But if he does not listen to you, take one or two more with you, so that BY THE MOUTH OF TWO OR THREE WITNESSES EVERY FACT MAY BE CONFIRMED.
 If he refuses to listen to them, tell it to the church; and if he refuses to listen even to the church, let him be to you as a Gentile and a tax collector.
 Truly I say to you, whatever you bind on earth shall have been bound in heaven; and whatever you loose on earth shall have been loosed in heaven.
 Again I say to you, that if two of you agree on earth about anything that they may ask, it shall be done for them by My Father who is in heaven.
 For where two or three have gathered together in My name, I am there in their midst.
 (Matthew 18:15-20)